-The approaches that perceive the socialization process as one where the children discover a world of significations and turn a part of them into mutual significations, show them how they mutually design a social order and a world of significations for themselves and for the adults around them.
-The social development of the children can be perceived as a continuous activity of social construction of a world of action and content.
-This world is anchored in the social circumstances the children encounter, and it assists them to cope with the knowledge, the demands and the constraints to which they are exposed via their contact with adults (Corsaro & Streeck, 1986).
-I studied how the adults are using mixed games as an expanse in the cultural construction process that they actuate on their children, so as to reinforce the ideological demand of the project, for themselves (Hadley, 2003; Bluebond- Langner & Korbin, 2007).
-Orum and Cohen (1973) show how African American children in the United States who find themselves in day-to-day encounters with a charged political routine of racism show hypersensitivity in their understanding of the reality of mixed groups.
-In the case of Abu-Tor, by playing the game the children rising the parents voice, the reality has been constructed for them by their parents.
-The children’s games are a stage in which the socialization of the entire community in Abu-Tor wants to present.
+Socialization is perceived a process in which children discover a world of significations and transform part of it into mutual significations, showing how a social order is mutually designed for themselves and for the adults around them.
+Children’s social development can be perceived as a continuous action of the social construction of a world of action and content.
+This world is anchored in the social circumstances the children encounter, and it helps them cope with the knowledge, demands, and the constraints to which they are exposed via their contact with adults (Corsaro & Streeck, 1986).
+I studied how adults use mixed games as an part of the cultural construction process that they actuate for their children, reinforcing the ideological demands of the project for themselves (Hadley, 2003; Bluebond-Langner, & Korbin, 2007).
+Orum and Cohen (1973) show how African American children in the United States, who find themselves in their day-to-day lives in encounters with a political routine charged with racism show a hypersensitive understanding of the reality of mixed groups.
+In the neighborhood of Abu-Tor, children playing soccer express their parents’ voices, in a reality that has been constructed for them by their parents.
+These children’s games form a stage upon which the socialization of the entire community in Abu-Tor is present.

-In the footsteps of Geertz (1973) and Goffman (1971), Handelman (1990) explains that via games, players express a certain reality.
-Games are an interpretive means for the social condition of the participants.
-In games, the central components in the circumstances of the players’ lives are projected and emphasized.
-The children assist the socialization of the community via the games.
-The adults use the space to design for their children, in the cultural construction process that they operate on them in order to charge their community identity, but, at the same time, the children assist in the social construction process when they present the reality and confirm it, to the adults.
-Levy (1998) adds another layer when adding his ideas to Goffman’s game rules, claiming that playing enables the existence of permitted relationships and communication that would not have existed outside the framework of the games.
-Moreover, the games provide the opportunity for the groups to construct their uniqueness for themselves.
-Early years education is present a dynamic movement, which might bring children to learned and experienced their social position, and status.
-It can used to build up their self and social identity (Stirrup, Evans & Davies.
-2017).
+In the footsteps of Geertz (1973) and Goffman (1971), Handelman (1990) describes how, in games, players express a certain idea of reality.
+Games are an interpretive means whereby the social condition of the participants is presented.
+In such games, the central components of the circumstances of the players’ lives are projected and emphasized.
+In games, children assist the socialization of the community.
+The adults use this space to design the cultural construction process that they use for their children to charge their community identity, while at the same time, the children assist in this social construction by presenting reality to the adults and confirming it.
+Levy (1998) adds another layer here, adding his interpretation to Goffman’s game rules, claiming that playing games enables relationships and communication that would not have existed outside their framework.
+Moreover, games provide an opportunity for groups to construct their own uniqueness.
+Early childhood education presents a dynamic movement intended to bring children to learn and experience their social position, and status.
+It is also used to build up a child’s self and social identity (Stirrup, Evans & Davies, 2017).

-Sport & Education
+Sports & Education

-Elementary school period is a critical period in mental, emotional and behavioral development.
-Sports activities can help reduce anxiety and stress and help develop self-realization (Koo & Lee, 2014).
-Sports is a powerful means through which parents can convey their valuable messages to their descendants.
-It is therefore important that the social context is crucial for the realization of the positive results from sports.
-This task that is performed by adults may design the quality of the experience and its consequences.
-If the social context nurtures a sense of belonging and cooperation, creating a warm and caring environment they can promote a variety of positive influences (Danioni, Barni & Rosnati, 2017).
-Bhana shows how through sports games children's has emerge masculinities Vs. girls weak, and gender issues as well as aggressions and competitions themes (Bhana, 2008).
+Elementary school marks a critical period in a child’s mental, emotional, and behavioral development.
+Participating in sports can help reduce anxiety and stress and promote self-realization (Koo & Lee, 2014).
+Sport activities are a powerful means that parents can use to convey their values to their descendants.
+The social context is therefore crucial if positive results are to be obtained from sports activities.
+This role performed by adults indicates the quality of the experience and its consequences.
+If the social context nurtures a sense of belonging and cooperation, creating a warm and caring environment, a range of positive influences is possible (Danioni, Barni, & Rosnati, 2017).
+Bhana shows how through sports, the gendered idea of an opposition between masculine strength versus feminine weakness, as well as themes of aggression and competitiveness (Bhana, 2008).